willjhliang/public-garden/notes/Machine Learning/Supervised Learning/🏯 Kernel Regression.md

 # 🏯 Kernel Regression

 # Theory
-Kernel Regression is similar to [[🏠 K-Nearest Neighbors]].
+Kernel Regression is similar to [🏠 K-Nearest Neighbors](/public-garden/notes/Machine Learning/Supervised Learning/🏠 K-Nearest Neighbors.md).
 However, instead of a hard $K$ cutoff, we get the average across all data points weighted by their similarity as measured by [[🍿 Kernels]].

 ## Prediction
 Given input $x$ and training data $D$,